As an Amazon Associate I earn from qualifying purchases.

 Most average pieces of household furniture have a weight capacity of 200-250 pounds.
 This is suitable for most people but inadquate for even overweight users.
 For this reason, I almost always adivse people to buy high-weight-capcaity furniture.
 It’s typically better made, will last longer, and is safer to use.
 (Not to mention your fat friends won’t break your furniture if it’s heavy duty….)

 Luckily, furniture for fat people is one of our specialties around here.
-Give that, here are some options.
+Give that, hear are some of our full review articles that you might find helpful:

 What if my fat friend or family member breaks my furniture?